ethicalpanther26/Android-calculator/README.md

 # Android-calculator
-Android-Calculator that can be downloaded from here Technology used:- Python3, Kivy framework, Buildozer, Linux Based OS.
+Android-Calculator that can be downloaded from here.
+Technologies used:- Python3, Kivy Framework, Buildozer, Linux Based OS.